Project-3/Recipes/README.md

-# re:Frigerator
+# re:Frigeratr

-##re:Frigerator is an app that helps you indicate what items you have at home and aren't sure what you may want, or can cook with those ingredients.
+##re:Frigeratr is an app that helps you indicate what items you have at home and aren't sure what you may want, or can cook with those ingredients.

 - If you are a new user, you will be directed to an inventory page where you can begin by adding ingredients you currently have in your refridgerator.